tim-schilling/debug-tutorial/docs/lab1.md

 ### Report

-The detail view for the post "Term writer recognize race available." is broken.
+The detail view for the post "Welcome to Our Newsletter" is broken.

 To reproduce:
 1. Browse to the [posts page](http://127.0.0.1:8000/p/).
-2. Click on "Read" for the post with the title "Term writer recognize race available."
+2. Click on "Read" for the post with the title "Welcome to Our Newsletter"
 3. "It doesn't work!"

 ### Facts